|

 to devote sufficient resources to them (which in many cases would not have

 been the responsible thing to do.)
 Related term nonlinear.
-Business
+Business of

-of biopharmaceuticals glossary
+biopharmaceuticals

 enabling technologies:

-technologies for drug discovery and development are combinatorial
+drug discovery and development are combinatorial

-high-throughput screening, microarrays, bioinformatics and computational
+chemistry, high- throughput screening, microarrays, bioinformatics

-biology, nanotechnologies, and imaging (including biosensors and biomarkers)
+(including biosensors and biomarkers).

 gene manipulation: